Limp, Soft Segments on Christmas Cactus

 Symptoms

-- segments hanging limply rather than holding their normal upright or arching posture
+- segments hanging limply over the pot's rim rather than holding their normal upright or gently arching posture

-- limp texture distinct from dry, wrinkled shriveling
+- limp texture that feels waterlogged and heavy, distinct from the thin, dry, wrinkled texture of shriveling from thirst

 Causes